Mamiololo01/pdsnd_github/README.md

 Include the date you created this project and README file.

 ### Project Title
-SECTION I: Set Up Your Repository for the Project

 ### Description
-Describe what your project is about and what it does
+Section 1 involves creating repository for the Project

 ### Files used
 Include the files used